 Once you’ve figured out the more specific AI subset that will be useful for your application, the options for creating value can be numerous.
-Cultivating better customer experiences can lead to better sales, more precise decision-making can drive business efficiency, and shoring up your products with more relevant interfaces can result in significant business growth.
+Cultivating better customer experiences with AI can lead to better sales, more precise decision-making can drive business efficiency, and shoring up your products with more relevant interfaces can result in significant business growth.

 Much like the term artificial intelligence, the term big data is seemingly everywhere—and means different things to different people.
 Within the data science industry, big data generally refers to large data sets—typically at the terabyte, petabyte, or larger level— which is more and more often being used to reveal patterns and trends in behaviors and helping nearly every type of company make data-driven decisions.